Atomic force microscopy: Abilities and spatial resolution

 Although the initial publication about atomic force microscopy by Binnig, Quate and Gerber in 1986 speculated about the possibility of achieving atomic resolution, profound experimental challenges needed to be overcome before atomic resolution of defects and step edges in ambient (liquid) conditions was demonstrated in 1993 by Ohnesorge and Binnig.
-True atomic resolution of the silicon 7x7 surface—the atomic images of this surface obtained by STM had convinced the scientific community of the spectacular spatial resolution of scanning tunneling microscopy—had to wait a little longer before it was shown by Giessibl.
+True atomic resolution of the silicon 7x7 surface had to wait a little longer before it was shown by Giessibl.
+Subatomic resolution (i.e. the ability to resolve structural details within the electron density of a single atom) has also been achieved by AFM.

 In manipulation, the forces between tip and sample can also be used to change the properties of the sample in a controlled way.
 Examples of this include atomic manipulation, scanning probe lithography and local stimulation of cells.